- our statutory audit work

 Please note that a separate privacy notice is available for our National Fraud Initiative (NFI) work and is available within the NFI section of our website.

 The information you provide as part of the application process will be treated in confidence and will be shared only with Human Resources and members of the selection panel for the purposes of the recruitment process.
-Where we want to disclose information about you to third parties, for example where a third party specialist is involved in the selection process or we want to take up a reference, we will not do so without informing you beforehand unless the disclosure is required by law.

 Current and former employees